 For the Cake

-Sift the flour with the baking powder, baking soda, salt, instant coffee, ground spice powders.
+Sift the flour with the baking powder, baking soda, salt, instant coffee (if using) and all the ground spice powders.
 Set aside.

 Beat the butter till fluffy.
 Add the sugar and beat till the granules disappear and the mixture has become fluffy.
 Add the eggs, one at a time and beat well after each addition.
 Add a teaspoon of vanilla after the addition of each egg and beat.

-Mix the cooled caramel syrup with the apple sauce and stir well.
+Mix the cooled caramel syrup, drained out rum with the apple sauce and stir well.
 In 3-4 parts, add the sifted flour alternating with the caramel-apple sauce mixture and mix gently into the butter-sugar-eggs mix.
 Do this till all the flour and caramel apple sauce has been used.
 With a spatula, mix in the soaked dried fruit.

 Divide this mixture between pans.
 If using the 9X9 inch pan, bake for 45-55 minutes, checking for done-ness with a toothpick.